Free Website Content - When Something is Free Online

 Sometimes companies or individuals will provide

-are often provided free of charge if you provide an email
+Ebooks are often provided free of charge if you provide

-address.
-The contact information may be sold at a later
+an email address.
+The contact information may be sold

-time or be used to market related products.
-It is important
+at a later time or be used to market related products.

-to check website privacy policies to determine how personal
+It is important to check website privacy policies to

 Exposure

-gain attention for fee-based products or services.
-This
+to gain attention for fee-based products or services.

-often allows potential customers to see a product's or services
+This often allows potential customers to see a product's

-potential.
-The hope is that providing something free will
+or services potential.
+The hope is that providing something

-generate both brand loyalty and interest in fee-based options
+free will generate both brand loyalty and interest in

 The Problem with Free